 - For a more upscale pho experience, try Pho 24, a quality chain of pho restaurants with branches in Vietnam, Cambodia, Indonesia, the Philippines, and Australia.
 24 supposedly indicates how many ingredients are in the pho as well as how long it’s cooked.

-- Pho made by northern Vietnamese will typically have less or no herbs with an earthier flavored broth.
+- Pho made by northern Vietnamese will typically have less or no herbs with an earthier-tasting broth.
 Look out for signs that say “Phở Hà Nội” or “Phở Bắc”.

 Check out more articles and resources on traveling in Vietnam:

-- Read 12 Reasons Why Southeast Asia is the Best Place in the World for Backpackers
+- 12 Reasons Why Southeast Asia is the Best Place in the World for Backpackers

-- Find out How to Plan an Extended Trip in Southeast Asia
+- How to Plan an Extended Trip in Southeast Asia

-- Find out How to Have Custom Clothes Made in Hoi An, Vietnam
+- How to Have Custom Clothes Made in Hoi An, Vietnam